camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 ## TestCase

-We implemented a couple of test cases checking that normal process instances are not broken.
-But of course we test the migration scenarios as the following example shows (leveraging [camunda-bpm-assert](https://github.com/camunda/camunda-bpm-assert)):
+We implemented a couple of test cases to check that normal process instances are not broken.
+Of course we also test the migration scenarios as the following example shows (leveraging [camunda-bpm-assert](https://github.com/camunda/camunda-bpm-assert)):

 ```java
  @Deployment(resources = {"example/super-process.bpmn", "example/process-a.bpmn", "example/process-b.bpmn"})